Elevated crude oil prices may lead to demand destruction

 This will not only add to inflationary pressures but may also lead to reduced demand for fuels like petrol and diesel, with consumers moving to alternatives like CNG.

 “The spike in crude oil due to events in Ukraine can have a huge impact on the Indian economy if it continues for a prolonged period.
 This rally will also impact liquified natural gas (LNG) prices, as much of India’s LNG contracts are linked to crude.
-India’s current oil import bill is hovering around $11.5- 12 billion per month, putting pressure on the balance of payments situation and current account deficit targets,” leader energy sector at Deloitte India, Debashish Mishra, told Business Today.
+India’s current oil import bill is hovering around $11.5- 12 billion per month, putting pressure on the balance of payments situation and current account deficit targets,” leader energy sector at Deloitte India, Debasish Mishra, told Business Today.

 This has also stressed margins at the oil marketing companies (OMCs) like Indian Oil Corporation Ltd (IOCL), Hindustan Petroleum Corporation Ltd (HPCL) and Bharat Petroleum Corporation Ltd (BPCL).